mvolkmann/bun-examples/todo-list/README.md

 - enter "bun run --watch index.ts"
 - browse localhost:1919

+- If modifying styling using Tailwind classes, enter `bunx tailwindcss -i ./global.css -o public/tailwind.css --watch`.
+  This will regenerate the file `public/tailwind.css` every time a file is saved so that it contains only the Tailwind classes actually used.

 - rename "index.ts" to "index.tsx"
 - for VS Code users, install the "htmx-tags" extension